jorisvink/reliquary/README.md

 Ansible and shell scripts to manage reliquary.se.

-Comes with support or zero warranty, this is released as open-source so others can build upon it if they want too.
+Comes with zero support and zero warranty, this is released as open-source so others can build upon it if they want too.

 ## Building